CAPLTER/caplter-research-protocols/ESCA/ESCA_Soil_Analyses_Protocol.md

 Weigh an additional 10g for soil moisture and organic matter content determination into a tared aluminum weighing pan and re-weigh.
 Record weight.
 Put pan + soil into 60 degree C oven for 48 hours.
 After 48 hours, remove pan + soil from oven and let cool 30 minutes in a desiccator.
 Then weigh again.
 Record dry weight.
 Then place pan + soil into 550 degree C muffle furnace for 2 hours.
 Use the one in GWC677.
 After 2 hours, shut off furnace and open the door a crack, and leave soil to cool until the following day.
 Remove pan + soil from furnace and place in 60 degree C oven for 48 hours.
 After 48 hours, remove pan + soil from oven and let cool 30 minutes in a desiccator.
 Re-weight and record weight.
 These data will be used to calculate moisture and organic matter content.

-Analyze KCl soil extracts on the Lachat flow onjection analyzer in GWC677 and determine NH<sub>4</sub> and NO<sub>3</sub> concentrations in mg N/L.
+Analyze KCl soil extracts on the Lachat flow injection analyzer in GWC677 and determine NH<sub>4</sub> and NO<sub>3</sub> concentrations in mg N/L.

 Samples that are not analyzed within a day of extraction should be kept frozen.